jpgmv1998/reproducible_paper_template/README.md

 ## File templates and examples

 All files with the prefix `_template_` contain the suggested structure for that type of file, and all files with the prefix `_example_` contain files adapted from its template version using real data.
-When using this template all these files should be replaced (adjusting the file name using the pattern without the prefix) or removed from your project.
-Also, the example scripts may use libraries that you won't use in your project so you should beware of adding unnecessary packages to `renv` management, one alternative is to make a copy of the project to test these features.
+When using this template all these files should be replaced or removed from your project.

 ### `code`